openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func swap(val: Bool, memoryOrder!: MemoryOrder): Bool
 ```

-Function: Swap operation using the memory ordering specified by parameter `memoryOrder` to write the value specified by parameter `val` to the atomic type and return the value before writing.
+Function: Swap operation using the memory ordering specified by parameter `memoryOrder` to write the value specified by parameter `val` to the atomic type and return the value before the write.

 > **Note:**
 >